 Eady earned a bachelor’s in 2012 from Alabama State University and a master’s in 2018 from University of West Alabama, both in biology education.

-"Because AP Biology is a college-level curriculum, it prepares them for post-secondary scientific and mathematical concepts.
-It also..." (read more)
+"Because AP Biology is a college-level curriculum, it..." (read more)